Lawrence S. Bader

 - A broker/dealer accused of fraud in a NYSE arbitration lasting 71 hearing sessions.

 - A stockbroker in a federal criminal stock manipulation case.

 Most recently, Larry was named a “Future Star” by Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys.
-The Legal 500 United States has recognized Larry in the categories of White Collar Criminal Defense and Securities Litigation.
-He has also been recognized in Thomson Reuters' Super Lawyers.
+The Legal 500 United States has recommended him in the areas of White Collar Criminal Defense and Securities Litigation.
+Larry has also been recognized in Thomson Reuters’ Super Lawyers.

 Larry is a member of the New York City Bar Association (member of the Government Ethics Committee, past member of the Criminal Courts Committee), American Bar Association (Antitrust Law, Criminal Justice, and Litigation Sections), Federal Bar Council, New York Council of Defense Lawyers, National Association of Criminal Defense Lawyers, and the Securities Industry and Financial Markets Association (Compliance and Legal Division).

 Larry is the author of "SEC Enforcement Data Analyses," a periodic report examining SEC cases that is based on a detailed analysis of publicly available information.
 This report can be found here.
 He is also a regular contributor to The Insider Blog on Forbes.com.